pravega/pravega/documentation/src/docs/security/generating-tls-material.md

 DNS name or IP address or both) to the server's public key.
 The public key is part of the public-private key pair used for asymmetric encryption during the TLS handshake.

-While the server's certificate is public and is available to clients, the server's private key must be protected and should be available only to the server.
+While the server's certificate is public and available to clients, the server's private key must be kept protected in the server.
 Ideally, each server should use its own public-private key pair, as using the same private key (together with the public key/TLS certificate) across multiple servers increases the risk that the private key will be compromised.

 A Pravega cluster's certificate and key requirements may vary depending on deployment options used for the cluster:
 1. Use a separate TLS certificate and key pair for each host/machine.
 Manual deployments supports this configuration,